-Notes on the Development of the Monitoring & Evaluation Framework
+Note on the development of the Monitoring and Evaluation Framework

-The development of this Monitoring & Evaluation Framework (M&E Framework) was premised on the OECD's terms of reference, which had involved extensive prior stakeholder input over a period of 18 months.
+The development of this Monitoring and Evaluation Framework (M&E Framework) is premised on the OECD's terms of reference on measuring the results of the implementation of the OECD Due Diligence Guidance for Responsible Mineral Supply Chains from Conflict-Affected and High-Risk Areas, which had involved extensive prior stakeholder input over a period of 18 months.
 Further input and guidance was received by the OECD's Secretariat at each step of the M&E Framework's development.
 The M&E Framework was critiqued by an Informal Advisory Group of academic and civil society representatives.
 Leading theory was applied to the problem at hand, including systems theory, game theory, and literature specific to the problematic of minerals associated with conflict and adverse impacts.
+A section on in-scoping Conflict-Affected and High-Risk Areas (CAHRAs) was added in July 2022

 The basic characteristics of minerals markets were considered, as well as precedents involving the measurement of policy implementation.
 Upon being operationalised, the guiding specifications and parameters in the form of particular research methods and indicators were tested through example case studies, providing a perspective of how this M&E Framework is to be applied.
-For this reason, several examples spanning indicators and data sources were drawn from experience implementing the DDG in the Democratic Republic of the Congo.
+For this reason, several examples spanning indicators and data sources were drawn from experience implementing the Minerals DDG in the Democratic Republic of the Congo.
 These should be considered indicative as specific national and sub-national data sources will be considered for the deployment of the M&E Framework in selected countries.